Steve Reeves: Early life

-Born in Glasgow, Montana, in 1926, Reeves moved to California at age 10 with his mother Goldie Reeves after his father Lester Dell Reeves died in a farming accident.
+Born in Glasgow, Montana, in 1926, Reeves moved to California at age 10 with his mother, Goldie Reeves, after his father, Lester Dell Reeves, died in a farming accident.
 Reeves developed an interest in bodybuilding at Castlemont High School and trained at Ed Yarick's gym in Oakland, California.
 After graduating from high school, he enlisted in the United States Army during World War II, and served in the Philippines.
 After his military service Reeves attended California Chiropractic College in San Francisco.

+Bodybuilding career

+As a bodybuilder, Reeves trained three days a week.
+Every workout was a full-body workout, as opposed to a split workout.
+He did the standard three sets of 8 to 12 repetitions per exercise.

-He reigned as Mr. America of 1947, Mr. World of 1948, and Mr. Universe of 1950 in the pre Mr. Olympia era.
-The first Mr. Olympia was held fifteen years later in 1965.
+During training he had no regard for time but worked until he had completed his routine, which took any time from two to four hours.
+He reigned as Mr. America of 1947, Mr. World of 1948, and Mr. Universe of 1950 in the pre–Mr. Olympia era.
 He was contacted by an agent who suggested he go into acting.